ritviksharma4/Mercury/README.md

 	(or)
 	$ dart pub get
 	```
-these will automatically update dependencies fot the app, and the server respectively.
+These will automatically update dependencies fot the app, and the server respectively.

 - In ./mercury/lib/services/ChatServicer.dart, change the IP address 192.168.x.x to match your system's IP.